Maria Fidelis: Current Building

 The High Speed 2 rail network's planned route was to go through North Gower Street, the location of the school's previous building.
 This meant the school was required to move locations to Drummond Crescent, nearby to Euston Road.
 Work began on the site in 2017 and the school started moving in 2018, before its official opening in September 2019.

-While the school was rebuilt due to HS2 works, it is more likely that there was a greater reason for this.
-For example the British Government's Building Schools for the Future programme, which consisted of the redesign and rebuild of multiple educational institutions.

-Arguably, Maria Fidelis benefited from this move as it was closer to popular locations the British Library, the Francis Crick Institute, the Wellcome Trust, UCL, SOAS University, LSE and Central Saint Martin's School Of Art, enabling better school trips to popular locations, and potential internship experience.